Graduate Assistantship Frequently Asked Questions

 What is the minimum required credit load?

-A full-time assistantship requires 8 or more graduate-level credits per semester.
-A part-time assistantship requires six or more graduate-level credits per semester.
+A a part-time or full-time assistantship requires 8 or more graduate-level credits (500/600) per semester or 6 doctoral credits (700/800).
 Undergraduate credits that are prerequisites for your graduate program do count toward the required credit load, but the tuition for these credits is not eligible for tuition remission.

 How is my tuition paid?
 Do I have to do anything?

-All you need to do is sign and return your employment contract and register for the required number of classes for your assistantship (six for part-time assistants, a minimum of eight for full-time assistants) before the fifth class day of the semester.
-If the signed assistantship contract and payroll forms are received at the School of Graduate Studies and you are registered, the tuition remission will be placed on your tuition statement on the fifth class day of the semester.
+All you need to do is sign and return your employment contract and register for the required number of classes for your assistantship (a minimum of eight graduate credits/6 doctoral credits) before the fifth class day of the semester.
+If the signed assistantship contract and payroll forms are received at the School of Graduate Studies and you are registered, the tuition remission will be placed on your tuition statement after the fifth class day of the semester.
 The registration deadlines are strictly enforced.
 Failure to register prior to the 10th day of the term, may result in the loss of the tuition remission benefit.
 If there is a problem with the appointment or forms that is not resolved before this date, the tuition remission will be applied as soon as the problem is resolved; if this happens, you may have to pay tuition and receive a refund upon resolution.

 Do we receive holiday, sick or vacation pay?

-No. However, full-time graduate assistants will have their hourly work expectations decreased 4 hours for each University-observed holiday for which the administrative offices are closed.
-Part-time assistants will have their hourly work expectations decreased on these days based on how many hours they normally work.
-If you require personal time off, arrangements may be made with your department or office to make up missed hours.
+No. However, full-time graduate assistants will have their hourly work expectations decreased 4 hours/day for each University-observed holiday or break.
+Part-time assistants will have their hourly work expectations prorated based on how many hours they normally work.
+If you require personal time off or are ill, arrangements may be made with your department or office to make up missed hours.

 Can I have a job outside of my assistantship?

 International students are not permitted to accept off-campus employment according to regulations set by the Bureau of Citizenship and Immigration Services.
-Domestic students are discouraged from accepting off-campus work if they already hold a 20-hour assistantship due to the heavy course load required to maintain a full-time assistantship.
+Domestic students are discouraged from accepting off-campus work if they already hold a 20-hour assistantship due to the heavy course load required to maintain an assistantship.

 Is my stipend taxed?